 “It’s very easy to make Rutgers small,” he says.
 “Whenever I walk down College Avenue, I always run into someone I know.”

-All his Rutgers experiences—the academic, the social, and the community service—helped Bonini realize that what he ultimately wanted to do was to teach mathematics.
+All his Rutgers experiences—the academic, the social, and the community service—helped Bonini realize that what he ultimately wanted to do was to teach mathematics to disadvantaged kids.

-“I was always the kid people asked for help on their homework,” he said “I realized at Rutgers that I was naturally drawn to teaching, to getting people excited about learning, and understanding why we should learn.
+“I was always the kid people asked for help on their homework,” he says.
+“I realized at Rutgers that I was naturally drawn to teaching, to getting people excited about learning, and understanding why we should learn."

 “There are a lot of students that just need the right push, the right perspective to spark that motivation for academic excellence.”